duncanpharvey/circleci-technical-challenge-2/README.md

 * Send a Slack notification depending on build success or failure
 * Run Lighthouse performance report and send results to Slack

-Each of these steps makes utilizes the relevant orb in the config
+Each of these steps makes use of the relevant orb in the config